Styyx1/ADT/README.md

 Open the installation folder and double click on the program called `ModOrganizer.exe`.

 Make sure the dropdown box on the right is set to `SKSE` and press the `Run` button.

-### In-Game MCM options
-`ADT has no MCM options required.`

-- This serves as a placeholder in case you want to use the Readme as some sort of template.

-## Adding mods to ADT
+## Adding mods to STD

 All the tools you require to add mods to this list are included in the download.
 If you want some general tips on how to safely mod, visit our [Modding Tutorials](https://github.com/The-Animonculory/Modding-Resources) repository.
 Adding mods is your own responsibility and I will not provide any type of support for that whatsoever.

 ### Anniversary Edition

-ADT supports the latest verison of Skyrim, but **does not require** the paid update and also does not include it.
-If you still want to use it, see [Adding mods to ADT](##Adding-mods-to-ADT).
+STD supports the latest verison of Skyrim, but **does not require** the paid update and also does not include it.
+If you still want to use it, see [Adding mods to STD](##Adding-mods-to-STD).

 ## Updating the modlist